Current JPAS Status: GREEN

 compared to Eligibility Dates in the system.
 If one of your subjects is

-the subject’s record be corrected within 30 days.
-Upon receipt of a
+requesting the subject’s record be corrected within 30 days.
+Upon receipt of

 center or CAF to perform the necessary updates.